unoplatform/uno/doc/articles/feature-flags.md

 By default, Uno favors the default UWP XAML styles over the native styles for Button, Slider, ComboBox, etc...

 This can be changed using `Uno.UI.FeatureConfiguration.UIElement.UseUWPDefaultStyles`.

+##Disabling accessibility text scaling

+By default, Uno automatically enables accessibility text scaling on iOS and Android devices however to have more control an option has been added to disable text scaling on Text based controls.

+Use `Uno.UI.FeatureConfiguration.Font.IgnoreTextScaleFactor` to control this.